Superlove (Tinashe song)

 "Superlove" is a song recorded by American singer Tinashe.
 The song was released by RCA Records on July 15, 2016.
-It was co-written and produced by Tricky Stewart and The-Dream.
+It was co-written and produced by Tricky Stewart and the-Dream.

-Background and composition
+Background

+After the release of "Energy" with Juicy J and "Party Favors" with Young Thug, Tinashe described "Superlove" as a "celebration of happiness", further stating that the song "celebrates the kind of happiness that is so immense and infectious, that you can't help but to rejoice in it."
+She concluded her statement, saying, "I hope to eulogize this wonderful energy and make people feel good, love harder, and dance together."

+Composition

-"Superlove" is an electropop and Miami bass song inspired by the 1980s and 1990s era.
+Produced by the-Dream and Tricky Stewart, "Superlove" is an electropop and Miami bass song inspired by the 1980s and 1990s era.
 MTV's Madeline Roth found similarities between the song and Nicki Minaj's "Super Bass", calling the latter "a poppier cousin". while Ben Dandridge-Lemco of The Fader compared it to Ghost Town DJ's "My Boo".

-Tinashe described the song as a "celebration of happiness.
-More specifically, it celebrates the kind of happiness that is so immense and infectious, that you can't help but to rejoice in it.
-I hope to eulogize this wonderful energy and make people feel good, love harder, and dance together."

-Critical response
+Critical reception

-Jessie Morris of Complex deemed the song "an easy contender for a summer smash with its breezy, free-flowing chords made all the sweeter by that incredible voice of Tinashe."
+Jessie Morris of Complex deemed the song "an easy contender for a summer smash with its breezy, free-flowing chords made all the sweeter by that incredible voice of Tinashe".
 Rolling Stones Brittany Spanos called it "bouncy" and "bubbly".
 Adelle Platon of Billboard found the song "infectious".

-Billboard ranked "Superlove" at number 72 on their Billboards 100 Best Pop Songs of 2016" commenting "Flashing back to the mid-'90s days when Miami bass funk mixed with freestyle ingenuousness for impossibly sweet dance-pop hits from the likes of Ghost Down DJ's and INOJ, Tinashe hit the beach for her sunniest single yet, the kind of irresistibly heartbreaking summer-love song that pretends it can't see fall coming around the corner.
-The fact that "My Boo" still managed to be a bigger 2016 hit than this must've been pretty sobering for pop's most undervalued star."
+In addition, the publication ranked "Superlove" at number 72 on their 100 Best Pop Songs of 2016 in December 12, 2016 and enlisted the song at 20 Sadly Underrated Pop Songs from 2016 on December 29; stating it as "unjustly ignored single".